lutxoitalico/bitcoin-educational-content/tutorials/others/pbn-certificate-timestamping/en.md

 1. Visit the OpenTimestamps website: https://opentimestamps.org/
 2. Click on the "Stamp & Verify" tab.
-3. Drag and drop the OTS file (e.g., `certificate.txt.ots`) into the designated area.
+3. Drag and drop the OTS file (e.g. `certificate.txt.ots`) into the designated area.
 4. Drag and drop the timestamped file (e.g. `certificate.txt`) into the designated area.
 5. The website will automatically verify the open timestamp and display the result.

-If you see a message like the following you time timestamp is valid:
+If you see a message like the following, the timestamp is valid:

 ![cover](assets/opentimestamp_wegui_verified.webp)

-### CLI Method
+### The CLI Method

-NOTE: this procedure **will require a local Bitcoin node running**
+NOTE: this procedure **will require a running local Bitcoin node**

-1. Install the OpenTimestamps client from the official repository: https://github.com/opentimestamps/opentimestamps-client by running the following command:
+1. Install the OpenTimestamps client from the official [repository](https://github.com/opentimestamps/opentimestamps-client) by running the following command:

 ```
 pip install opentimestamps-client